Ballitore: History

-Ballitore was first developed and founded as a Quaker settlement in the early 1700s.
-Two Quakers named John Bancroft and Abel Strettel founded Ballitore.
-They developed the farmland in the area around Ballitore, which is located within a valley, and also developed the town.
-A chapel was built in circa 1707.
-The Quaker school was founded by Abraham Shackleton (1697–1771) in 1726 and catered for Quakers from other parts of Ireland as well as both Protestant and Catholic local children.
+Ballitore was first developed and founded as a Quaker settlement by John Bancroft and Abel Strettel.
+They developed the farmland in the area around Ballitore, and built wool and flour mills and help to develop the settlement.
+A quaker meeting house was built in c.
+1707.
+During the 1798 Rebellion, the village was plundered and burned and some of its inhabitants were killed.

+The Quaker school in the village was founded by Abraham Shackleton who was previously a schoolmaster in Yorkshire in 1726.
+The school catered for Quakers from other parts of Ireland as well as both Protestant and local Catholic children.
 Parliamentarian Edmund Burke, a student at Shackleton's school from 1741 to 1744, described Shackleton as "the planter of the future age".
-Due to the religious foundations of the town, it was set on fire during the 1798 Rebellion.

 The Quaker school in Ballitore was founded and run by the Shackleton family and kept within the family for three generations.
 It was the most successful Quaker private boarding school in Ireland throughout the 18th and 19th centuries.
-The boarding school was founded in 1726, by Abraham Shackleton, who was previously a schoolmaster in Yorkshire.
 The school was the only one in Ireland which provided more than just elementary-level education.
-It even offered modern languages in the 1780s, which was well ahead of its era.
+It offered modern languages in the 1780s.
 It held between 50 and 60 pupils ranging greatly in age.
-It was an esteemed boarding school, with the elites attending, such as the sons of Stratford Eyre.
+It was an well-regarded boarding school, with Napper Tandy, Cardinal Paul Cullen, and the sons of Stratford Eyre among its students.
 In 2013, the Quaker school was demolished in order to make way for a Glanbia development in the centre of the town.
 The 18th-century building had been a listed building up until 2011 and was on the Record of Protected Structures (RPS).
 However, in 2012 Kildare County Council decided to delist it.

-Mary Leadbeater, the daughter of Richard Shackleton and granddaughter of Abraham Shackleton, who founded the Quaker school, was a poet and a writer who lived in Ballitore.
+Mary Leadbeater, the daughter of Richard Shackleton and granddaughter of Abraham Shackleton, was a poet and a writer who lived in Ballitore.
 She wrote of her first-hand experiences during the 1798 rebellion.
-Mary Leadbeater's house is situated on the corner of Ballitore's central village square, and is a preserved building acting as the Quaker museum.
+Mary Leadbeater's house is situated on the corner of Ballitore's central village square, and is a preserved building and is now used as a museum and library.